 Start Giving Choices

 As an independent adult, you have choices.
 You get to choose what you eat for dinner, what movie you go see, and when you go to bed.
 Independent thinkers need to be able to see the good and the bad in the choice they make.
 Give your little one the choice between two or three different options and you can encourage them to make good decisions in adolescence.
-Small choices allow them to feel more in control of their lives as well as teaching them to think for themselves and not wait for everything to be handed to them.
+Small choices allow them to feel more in control of their lives.
+Making their own choices teaches them to think for themselves and not wait for everything to be handed to them.

 Many parents find that strong-willed children are quite difficult to keep safe.
 These toddlers seem bent on defying any parental order, even those that are clearly designed for safety.
 These children are so focused on establishing their independence, that they disregard many parental commands.
 A good parenting technique for these challenging children is to give them choices.
 Giving a child a choice between two equally safe options gives him the illusion of autonomy, but still forces him to comply with your wishes.
 A parent might tell her toddler, “We are going into the store now.
 Do you want me to carry you, or do you want to hold my hand and walk?”
 Either way he decides, the child will be safe, but he will feel that his wishes and independence are respected in this scenario.